Adapted for the Internet from:

 In their view, GR ‘predicts’ waves, fields, and wells without detriment to the others.
 That’s why we have the

-investigating the wave.
-The way relativists see it, the field that surrounds the Sun is the famous well, and
+project investigating the wave.
+The way relativists see it, the field that surrounds the Sun is the famous well,

 Perhaps the real problem is that the mathematicians have not defined their terms rigorously enough and this